-The secure element and critical parts of the main micro are covered by epoxy at the factory.
+Both secure elements and critical parts of the main micro are covered by epoxy at the factory.
 Our clear case is part of our security model too, so you can look and see if a "hardware implant" has been inserted inside your device.

-We've even put a label, "SHOOT THIS", for more effective device destruction.
+We've even put a label, "SHOOT THESE", for more effective device destruction...
 When the time comes.